 Take a few deep breaths and focus on something around you: your coffee mug, a cloud, or your nails.
 Anything that can steer your thoughts to the present moment will do the trick!

-Suddenly, you’ll notice that your pulse is slowing down and so is your heart rate.
-Your anxiety will start to recede and you’ll realize you don’t care about what people think as much anymore.
+Suddenly, you’ll notice that your pulse and heart rate are slowing down.
+Your anxiety will start to recede, and you’ll realize you don’t care about what people think as much anymore.

 10 Relaxation techniques backed by science: